There are many other Spaniel breeds and they come in all shapes and sizes. Some are more pleasing

 This breed is also known as a Whip-tail, a bog dog, and a Shannon dog.

 They have a dense undercoat to protect them from the cold and the wet and a long thin (rat-like) tail without fur which helps them to steer while in the water.

 The Irish Water Spaniel has webbed feet covered in fur and it goes without saying that these dogs are excellent swimmers!

-They need lots of socialization when they're young and need to be well-trained because if left to their own devices can become stubborn, willful and unruly.
+They need lots of socialisation when they're young and need to be well-trained because if left to their own devices can become stubborn, wilful and unruly.

 In this respect, they will benefit from having a confident owner who can easily be their leader.